Unimog: 2010s

 In August 2013, production of the next generation models commenced at the Wörth plant.
 The new models feature redesigned cabins and new engines that were claimed to meet the Euro VI emission standards.

-Series names and identification notes
+Series numbers and models

 Unimog series numbers like 401, 406, or 425 in this article are the factory numerical designation (in German "Baumuster", literally Construction Pattern).
 Unimogs also have a sales model number like U 80, U 120, or U 1350.
-Each series can have several model numbers, as they are equipped with different engines.
+Each series can have several model numbers, as they are equipped with different engines or chassis options.